 It is important to say that restless legs syndrome can becaused by an underlying health condition, such kidney failure or anemia so popping along to the GP is always a good idea to rule these out.

 Treating restless legs syndrome

-- I like to keep advice simple and recommend weekly combined standard foot Reflexology and Facial Reflexology treatments which can be beneficial in treating the symptoms of RLS.
+I like to keep advice simple and recommend weekly combined standard foot Reflexology and Face Reflexology treatments which can be beneficial in treating the symptoms of RLS.
 Reflexology can help decrease cortisol levels and increase dopamine as well as promote restful sleep.

 There are a couple of things to avoid before bed such as alcohol and caffeine and stop smoking if you smoke.

-For further details on how Facial Reflexology can help Restless Leg Syndrome and to find a practitioner in your area contact Ziggie Bergman at www.zonefacelift.com
+For further details on how Face Reflexology can help Restless Leg Syndrome and to find a practitioner in your area contact Ziggie Bergman at www.zonefacelift.com